varungaddalay-github/Coachable-Varun-Gaddalay-Repository/README.md

 - Fork this repository.
 On the top right of the main page of this repository, click on `Fork`.
 - Follow the convention for the naming of the repo:
   - `Coachable-[First Name]-[Last Name]-Repository`
-- Add your list of coaches (link TBA) as collaborators to your private forked repository, granting access for review and feedback.
+- Add the list of coaches (aaguasvivas, CoachTimVan, darekj28) as collaborators to your private forked repository, granting access for review and feedback.
   - Example: https://stackoverflow.com/a/64682846/24669812
 - [IMPORTANT] Replace the coach in [`.github/CODEOWNERS`](https://github.com/Coachable-Dev/coachable-student-github-template/blob/main/.github/CODEOWNERS#L1) with your designated coach.
 This will ensure timely notifications when a Pull Request (PR) is made.